smirarab/ASTRAL/astral-tutorial.md

 java -jar astral.4.10.0.jar -i test_data/100-simulated-boot
 ```

 The input file here is a simulated dataset with 100 sequences and 100 replicates of bootstrapped gene trees for 25 loci (thus 2,500 input trees).
-Note that ATRAL finishes on this dataset in a matter of seconds.
+Note that ASTRAL finishes on this dataset in a matter of seconds.

 ### Step 9: Multi-locus Bootstrapping: